Hello world, Hello ▲ Vercel

 This isn't a new ✨ site.
-I've owned the domain for about 6 years.
+I've owned the domain for over 7 years.
 As most projects in a developer's life though, I've put this one on ice many times through the years.
 Mostly because I did not really find anything to share with the world.

 Proud father of a million (un)finished projectsKent Are Torvik